 Fundamentally they look after the roots of Yin and Yang in our bodies.

 Kidney Yin has a cooling, moisturising and consolidating action.

 Kidney Yang is warming and, in particular, warms Spleen Yang.

-So if Kidney Yang is weak, Spleen Yang will also be weak which then allows phlegm to build up in the Lungs: Lung Damp Phlegm!
+So if Kidney Yang is weak, Spleen Yang will also be weak.
+Both are aspects of Yang deficiency.
+Deficient yang then allows phlegm to build up in the Lungs and you get Lung Damp Phlegm!

 How do you get Kidney Yang weakness?
 This is a big subject but it boils down to excess strain on your system such as: